serovectra/Unity-Cache-Cleaner/README.md

 - Unity Technologies for their amazing game engine
 - The .NET community for Windows Forms
 - All contributors who help improve this tool
+- Unity Technologies
+- The Unity development community
+- All contributors and testers